 The introduction of the modern pan and rubber stick art was received with great enthusiasm by the Sparrow teachers aware of the benefits.

 “The learner’s progress in key areas such as memory, cognitive function, motor skills and social skills like self-discipline is already noticeable” Tristan Paton, Head Psychologist, Sparrow therapy team.

-Tudor Hall started an annual Sparrow School visit four years ago as part of their Tudor in Three Continents initiative, promoting a culture of involvement and giving back whilst exposing the girls to the world.
-The girls spent time at Foundation School both as teachers’ assistants and painting snakes and ladders and hopscotch in the playground and bright murals in one of the therapy rooms.
-Rani Tandon, the Deputy Head at Tudor Hall carried out teacher’s evaluation and training throughout the week, assisting the educators in implementing practical remedial teaching methods.
+Tudor Hall started an annual Sparrow School visit in February 2011 as part of their Tudor in Three Continents initiative, promoting a culture of involvement and giving back whilst exposing its students to the world.
+These students spent time at The Foundation School both as teachers’ assistants and painting snakes and ladders and hopscotch in the playground and bright murals in one of the therapy rooms.
+Rani Tandon, the then Deputy Head at Tudor Hall, carried out teacher’s evaluation and training throughout the week, assisting the educators in implementing practical remedial teaching methods.

 The following schools have supported Sparrow and welcomed them on sport, music or drama tours: